telerik/winforms-docs/gridview/exporting-data/overview.md

 * [Export to PDF]({%slug winforms/gridview/exporting-data/export-to-pdf%})

-You can also [export RadGridView data to
-        a Telerik Reporting report](264B2878-1CE7-4B81-B956-3FE643669057) for printing purposes.
+You can also RadGridView data to a Telerik Reporting report for printing purposes.

->note As of Q1 2012 RadGridView
-        natively supports printing.
-More information about this feature can be found[here]({%slug winforms/gridview/printing-support%}).
+>note As of Q1 2012 RadGridView natively supports printing.
+More information about this feature can be found [here]({%slug winforms/gridview/printing-support%}).
 >